 1. Look in the proverbial mirror and make a list

-Arguably the most important, if mundane, tip is list your small business’s accounting needs.
+Arguably the most important, if mundane, the tip is to list your small business’s accounting needs.
 Most owners have a general idea of what they want, but if you want to minimize cost then a specific list is key.
-Otherwise you end up paying for features you don’t need.
+Otherwise, you end up paying for features you don’t need.

 Not sure where to start?
 First, pick the low-hanging fruit.